nicolasbrailo/nicolasbrailo.github.io/md_gen/index.md

 [![](https://raw.githubusercontent.com/nicolasbrailo/zmw/main/zmw_cat_snack_dispenser/README_screenshot.png)](https://github.com/nicolasbrailo/zmw/tree/main/zmw_cat_snack_dispenser)

 Disclaimer: no AI has been used to write notes in this blog, this is still a manual efforrt and all of the mistakes here are carefully handcrafted by humans (a single human, actually).

----

-## I like Makefiles

-Post by Nico Brailovsky @ 2025-12-07 | [Permalink](md_blog/2025/1207_ILikeMakefiles.md)  | [Leave a comment](https://github.com/nicolasbrailo/nicolasbrailo.github.io/issues/new?title=Comment@md_blog/2025/1207_ILikeMakefiles.md&body=I%20have%20a%20comment!)

-Confession time: I like Makefiles!

-With the baitclick out of the way: Makefiles, in 2025, can still be incredibly useful.
-Traditionally we think about Makefiles as a build system, however I realized it works much better as a list of notes.
-For my projects, I tend to use Makefiles as a documentation mechanism to remember things I did, and may need to repeat in the future.
-A few examples:

-1. I keep my list of deps in Makefiles: I tend to keep a [target called 'system_deps' or similar](https://github.com/nicolasbrailo/homeboard/blob/main/Makefile#L71), where I can see which apt-get's I ran to get a specific service up and running.
-This extends to other things that already have their own "history" in place, [like pipfiles](https://github.com/nicolasbrailo/zigbee2mqtt2web/blob/master/Makefile#L38), but I found less than reliable in the past: when moving between targets with different architectures, for example, I found dealing with pipfiles quite tedious.
-My trusty `make system_deps` may take longer and is less elegant, but has never failed me so far!

-2. Testing is easier with Makefiles: Running test targets can make life a lot easier.
-Sure, I could remember that `wlr-randr --output HDMI-A-1 --off` will shutdown a display... if I did it every day.
-I can also read the manual, or even create a small script to "remember" it.
-But it's a lot neater to keep these [small, project-dependent, one-off commands](https://github.com/nicolasbrailo/wl-display-toggle/blob/main/Makefile#L11) as a list in my Makefile.
-Then I only need to `cd` to a project, and `make <tab><tab>` to remember how to test things.

-3. Self-testing documentation: I keep [targets that are the equivalent of a hello-world](https://github.com/nicolasbrailo/rpiz-xcompile/blob/main/Makefile#L1), but quickly let me document how a complex system is meant to be used.
-Whenever I need to ramp-up a new project, or go back to a project after a few months, a Makefile can help me get up to speed in a few minutes.

-4. Building things, write-only: Ok this one doesn't fall in the "documentation" category but unsurprisingly, `make` is actually [pretty useful at building things](https://github.com/nicolasbrailo/homeboard_ambience/blob/9ae0470935734603277ec0c181268ca5f4a4ea25/Makefile#L74).
-There may be better, more modern and certainly more maintainable options, however few are as simple as Makefiles.
-Yes, Makefiles code is horrible.
-For anything except the most trivial work, I consider them write-only code: you write it once, and no one can ever decipher how they work, ever again.
-Need to make a change to a Makefile?
-Better start from scratch, with a blank file.
-It will save you time.

-As long as you work within the constrains of the tool (keep it simple, or accept it's write-only code), Makefiles are still a wonderful tool 50 years after their invention.